mevaldovi/Crypto-Corner/README.md

 While some aspects of making the site were very straightforward, there was a challenge in utuilizing the main api key, which later found to have maxed out  its usage.
 Getting a second api key easily fixed that issue, but there was also an obstacle in executing on the group's collab behind the scenes due to a git merge conflict.
 Fortunately, this too was fixed by completely deleting the entire local repo as well as that local repo's respective branch, then recreating that branch and re-cloning the reopository down to the local machine.

 # Technologies Used
-This project was made possible with Visual Studio Code, GitHub, HTML, CSS, Javascript, Bulma, and Server-Side APIs.
+HTML, CSS, Javascript, Bulma, and Server-Side APIs.

 ## Credits
 This project was made possible thanks to the following people Glen Hood - https://github.com/glenhood

 Carlos Perez - https://github.com/cperezba

 Marie Valdovinos - https://github.com/mevaldovi

 Evan Ebert - https://github.com/evan-ebert17

 GitHubGitHub
 glenhood - Overview
 glenhood has 8 repositories available.
 Follow their code on GitHub.